j-siderius/TinySpark/docs/chapter1/neuron.md

 If we now implement this into a simple Python script, it could look like this:

+Implementing this simple neuron logic into Python should be straightforward.

 [![Open In Colab](../assets/images/colab-badge.svg)](https://colab.research.google.com/drive/1ifiq6e0aOzHRPsRP8OT0_t_h8MajBrlx#scrollTo=Ktv4RpKJP8mR)

 ```python title="single_neuron.py"